English Literature Stream

-The English Literature Programme takes students on a stimulating and inspiring journey through a range of literary genres, techniques and contexts.
+The English Literature Stream takes students on a stimulating and inspiring journey through a range of literary genres, techniques and contexts.
 The syllabus is designed to build on, complement and extend – but not repeat – the Literature curriculum taught in schools.
 Students will also be introduced, where appropriate, to the study of literature at degree level.